 Make it easy and safe for them to watch out the window.

 You pet will watch out the window for fun, to guard their property, or to wait for you to return home.
 Make sure the window facing the entrance is unobstructed so they can watch.

 (When family members babysat our dog when we were on holidays, they had to push furniture in front of the window for him to sit on and watch for our return.
-He was a big Lab but once found a way to sit on a high window ledge to watch.
-For the whole week.)
+He was a big Lab but he found a way to sit on a high window ledge to watch.)

 Both cats and dogs will find a way to get out a window if there’s something to chase or if on a whim they want to find you.
 (I once saw two dogs barking at me from the roof of a porch as I walked by – they dug a hole through the screen of an opened second story window.)